reflectoring/reflectoring.github.io/content/blog/2023/2023-12-31-deserialize-with-jsoncreator.md

 ## What is @JsonCreator

-The @JsonCreator annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) that helps in deserialization.
-Deserialization is a process of converting a JSON string into a java object.
+The @JsonCreator annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) that helps in deserialization. **Deserialization is a process of converting a JSON string into a java object.**
 This is especially useful when we have multiple constructors/static factory methods for object creation.
-With the @JsonCreator annotation we can specify which constructor/static factory method to use during the deserialization process.
+With the `@JsonCreator` annotation we can specify which constructor/static factory method to use during the deserialization process.

 ## Working with @JsonCreator annotation

 In this section, we will look at a few use-cases of how this annotation works.
 ### Deserializing immutable objects
 Java encourages creating immutable objects since they are thread-safe and easy to maintain.
 To get a better understanding of how to use immutable objects in java, refer to [this article.](https://reflectoring.io/java-immutables/)
-Deserialization is the process of converting a stream of bytes into an Object.
 Let's try to deserialize an immutable object `UserData` which is defined as below:
 ````java